Alcohol Stove Accessories

 This is nice to have if you need to simmer a special dish for a long time.
 A more fuel sparing alternative might be to use a pot cozy to keep food at near boiling temperature longer.

-Ideally you want to cover all or your jets (except with pressurized jet stoves) so that you can just drop your attachment on the flame without needing to extinguish it, there isn't any wasted fuel leaking out and to prevent stove fire ups.
-This can be difficult if you have jets on the side of your stove, but isn't completely required for safe simmering.
+For many stove designs, you may wish to use a system that covers all or your jets (except with pressurized jet stoves).
+Covering your jets should help decrease the amount of wasted fuel leaking out of your jets and helps to prevent stove fire ups.
+This can be difficult if you have jets on the side of your stove and isn't completely required for safe simmering.
 Just make sure that you allow your stove to cool down enough that the jets don't fire up when you relight it with the simmer attachment.
-If you want to cover your side jets or vents, make sure that the simmer accessory you use doesn't fit too tightly (as you may not get it off) and you may want to polish (SOS pad or metal polish) off the side of your can to remove any browning that might adhere to your simmer attachment.
+If you want to cover your side jets or vents, make sure that the simmer accessory you use doesn't fit too tightly, as you may not be able to remove it.
+You may also want to polish (SOS pad or metal polish) off the side of your can to remove any browning that might adhere to your simmer attachment.
 Test out your setup and if it continues to relight to full operation, you may need a smaller opening in your simmer attachment.

-To get your simmer accessory to work, you may need to put out a hot stove a let it cool for a couple of seconds before relighting it.
+To get your simmer accessory to work properly, you may need to put out a hot stove a let it cool for a couple of seconds before relighting it.

 Options